shasshaank/HackerRank_Paginated_Catalog_Caching/ProblemStatement2.md

 - *Pricing Logic*:

-  - 50 Credits: If the query contains the keyword "JOIN" (case-insensitive).
+  - 50 Credits: If the query contains the keyword `"JOIN"`.

   - 10 Credits: All other queries.